-Use of Near-Infrared Spectroscopy to Distinguish Carbon and Nitrogen Originating from Char and Forest-Floor Material in Soils: Usefulness of a Genetic Algorithm
+Use of Near-infrared Spectroscopy to Distinguish Carbon and Nitrogen Originating from Char and Forest-floor Material in Soils: Usefulness of a Genetic Algorithm

 Abstract

-Several algorithms exist for the calibration procedures of near-infrared spectra in soil-scientific studies, but the potential of a genetic algorithm (GA) for spectral feature selection and interpretation has not yet been sufficiently explored.
+Abstract Several algorithms exist for the calibration procedures of near-infrared spectra in soil-scientific studies, but the potential of a genetic algorithm (GA) for spectral feature selection and interpretation has not yet been sufficiently explored.
 Objectives were (1) to test the usefulness of near-infrared spectroscopy (NIRS) for a prediction of C and N from char and forest-floor Oa material in soils using either a partial least squares (PLS) method or a GA-PLS approach and (2) to discuss the mechanisms of GA feature selection for the examined constituents.
-Calibration and validation were carried out for measured reflectance spectra in the visible and near-IR region (400-2500 nm) on an existing set of 432 artificial mixtures of C-free soil, char (lignite, anthracite, charcoal, or a mixture of the three coals), and forest-floor Oa material.
+Calibration and validation were carried out for measured reflectance spectra in the visible and near-IR region (400–2500 nm) on an existing set of 432 artificial mixtures of C-free soil, char (lignite, anthracite, charcoal, or a mixture of the three coals), and forest-floor Oa material.
 For all constituents (total C and N, C and N from all coals and from the Oa material, C derived from mixed coal, charcoal, lignite, and anthracite), the GA-PLS approach was superior over the full-spectrum PLS method.
 The RPD values (ratio of standard deviation of the laboratory results to standard error of prediction) ranged from 2.4 to 5.1 in the validation and indicated a better category of prediction for three constituents: approximate quantitative'' instead of a distinction between high and low’’ for C derived from mixed coal and good'' instead of approximate quantitative’’ for C and N derived from all coals.
 Overall, this study indicates that the approach using GA may have a greater potential than the PLS method in NIRS.

 Publication